CLPeh/promotion-tool-example/README.md

 **User-Friendly Interface**: The application focuses on delivering a user-friendly interface that ensures a smooth and intuitive user experience.
 It emphasizes simplicity, clarity, and ease of navigation to maximize user adoption and satisfaction.

 ### Key Features
+**Promotion Creation**
-**Task Creation and Assignment**: Users can create new tasks, assign them to team members, and set due dates and priorities.
+Users can create new promotion, set the promotion period and duration, promotion limit type and so on.

+**Promotion Modification**
-**Task Tracking and Progress Monitoring**: The application allows users to track the progress of their tasks, update task status, and view task histories.
+The application allows users to update promotion info, and view promotion details histories.

 **Project Management**: Users can create projects, organize tasks within projects, and invite team members to collaborate on specific projects.